Skip to main content

 untether config set amp.mode "smart"

-untether config set amp.dangerously_allow_all true
+untether config set amp.dangerously_allow_all false

 ```